43 Geography Trivia Questions [With Answers]

 Answer: China and Russia, tied at 14 each.

-Why it stumps people: The tie is the trap.
-Everyone guesses one or the other.
-Few guess both.
+The trick: The tie itself is the trap.
+Players pick one or the other.
+Hardly anyone picks both.
 China’s 14 neighbors stretch from North Korea to India.
 Russia’s 14 run from Norway to North Korea (counting the Kaliningrad exclave bordering Poland and Lithuania).

 26. What ocean lies between Africa and Australia?
 (Easy)